 Manage your to-dos with Tasks

 Your notes and to-dos no longer have to be managed in two separate places.
-Thanks to Tasks in Evernote, now in Early Access, your to-dos can live inside your notes—complete with priority flags, due dates, and reminders to help you get your schedule out of your head.
+Thanks to Tasks in Evernote, your to-dos can live inside your notes—complete with priority flags, due dates, and reminders to help you get your schedule out of your head.
 Tasks allows you to keep the things you have to do connected to the information you need to do them, so you can be confident that nothing will get lost in the shuffle.

 As CEO Ian Small said, with Tasks, “Evernote expands into a world that merges content with actions, supports both remembering and accomplishing, and gives you more control over your day and your life.”